-There may not be dog agility in the Olympics quite yet, but the European Open Junior (EOJ) event in Europe comes close.
+The European Open Junior (EOJ) event in Europe brings the best of agility to a world stage.
 Seventeen-year-old Sasha Zitter is one of 19 Juniors headed to Switzerland this year as part of the only International Junior Agility team in the United States.
 For her, this year’s event is particularly special, as it is her third and final year competing in the event and representing the AKC.

 Sasha has been competing in Agility since she was 10 years old.